-Dissolution as a means of enforcing party discipline and strengthening the executive: When a broad discretionary power of dissolution is placed in the hands of the prime minister and/or cabinet, the threat of dissolution can be a powerful instrument of control over the parliamentary majority.
+Dissolution as a means of enforcing party discipline and strengthening the executive

+When a broad discretionary power of dissolution is placed in the hands of the prime minister and/or cabinet, the threat of dissolution can be a powerful instrument of control over the parliamentary majority.
 A prime minister enjoying an unlimited power of dissolution can never be forced to resign by a vote of no confidence: he or she can only be forced into making a choice between resignation and dissolution, with the option therefore of appealing directly to the people 'over the head', as it were, of parliament.
 The existence of such a power may limit the willingness of parliaments to pass a vote of no confidence, since, if dissolution rather than the resignation of the government results from a vote of no confidence, members of parliament might lose their seats.

-An unlimited power of dissolution thereby serves as a restraint on parliament, discouraging the frivolous use of votes of no confidence and encouraging backbench2 members to act with deference towards the government.
+An unlimited power of dissolution thereby serves as a restraint on parliament, discouraging the frivolous use of votes of no confidence and encouraging 'backbenchers' (members of parliament who do not hold government office and are not official opposition spokespersons, so called because they traditionally sit on the back benches of Westminster-style parliaments) to act with deference towards the government.

-Dissolution as a catalyst for government formation processes: The government formation process in parliamentary democracies varies between countries depending on the specific constitutional and procedural rules in force and on factors such as the party system, electoral system and political culture.
+Dissolution as a catalyst for government formation processes

+The government formation process in parliamentary democracies varies between countries depending on the specific constitutional and procedural rules in force and on factors such as the party system, electoral system and political culture.
 In most cases where multi-party politics prevails, however, post-election coalition negotiations will be required in order to form a government that enjoys the confidence of parliament.
-This may take
+This may take several weeks or even months, and might not always be successful.
+The threat of dissolution if a government is not formed within a reasonable time may give the negotiating parties an incentive to compromise.